ASU-VDA-Lab/2024_ICCAD_Contest_Gate_Sizing_Benchmark/IR_Tables/README.md

   - pin_name: name of the pin.
   - x: location of the pin on the x-axis.
   - y: location of the pin on the y-axis.
-  - is_in_clk:
+  - is_in_clk: whether the pin is connected to the clock signal
   - is_port:
   - is_startpoint: 1 if the pin is the driver pin (reported by OpenSTA).
   - is_endpoint: 1 if the pin is the sink pin (reported by OpenSTA).
   - dir: 0 if it's an input of a cell, 1 if it's an output of a cell.
-  - maxcap: max load cap.
+  - maxcap: capacitance constraint of the pin
-  - maxtran: max slew in ps.
+  - maxtran: transition time constraint of the pin
   - num_reachable_endpoint: amount of connecting sink pins (reported by OpenSTA).
   - cell_name: name of the cell.
   - net_name: name of the connecting net.